Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

 Cecropia MothThe female cecropia moth lays rows of eggs on both sides on a leaf on a tree or shrub.
-The eggs hatch in 10-14 days and the caterpillars begin eating the leave of the host tree or shrub.
+The eggs hatch in 10-14 days and the caterpillars begin eating the leaves of the host tree or shrub.
 The cecropia cocoon is crescent shaped and is attached to a tree branch.
 There is one generation of cecropia moths born each year.

 Behavior